 Editor’s note: The views and opinions expressed below are those of the author and do not necessarily reflect the views of Sherdog.com, its affiliates and sponsors or its parent company, Evolve Media.

-The Ultimate Fighting Championship on Saturday invaded the AT&T Center in San Antonio, Texas, with UFC on ESPN 4.
+The Ultimate Fighting Championship on Friday brought its hallowed Octagon back to Boston with UFC on ESPN 6, as the unbeaten Dominick Reyes locked horns with Chris Weidman in the light heavyweight main event at TD Garden.
 With it came some good, some bad and some ugly.

 THE GOOD: HOME SWEET HOME